Bacon Wrapped Turkey with Bacon Jam Cornbread Stuffing

 Bacon Wrapped Turkey

-Want a festive roast idea for the holiday season?
+Want a festive roast idea for Thanksgiving or Christmas?
 Look no further than this roast turkey.
 There's no need to brine the turkey to get succulent, tender meat.
 Here you stuff the turkey with a bacon jam cornbread stuffing, smother the breast with bacon jam butter and wrap the whole thing in bacon to keep the meat and skin flavourful and moist!

 This recipe and prize is brought to you by Westfield